Interviewer: Risa Ohinata Photo: Hiroshi Suganuma

 ──What were your plans for winter activities after retirement?

 I just wanted to ski.
-It was around that time that I was approached to help out with Vector Glide.
-Up until then I had been working with overseas brands, but I felt uncomfortable with the lack of direct communication between them, where decisions were made in the home country and communicated to customers through an intermediary.
+Around that time, I was asked if I'd like to help out with Vector Glide.
+Up until then, I had worked with overseas brands, but I felt uncomfortable with the fact that decisions made in the home country were being relayed to customers through an intermediary, which wasn't direct.

-At the time, I had also launched PEAKS5, so I was very interested in creating products for use in the field.
-There's something fascinating about being able to communicate the things you make yourself directly to customers.
+At that time, I had also launched PEAKS5, so I was very interested in making things that would be used in the field.
+There's also a certain appeal in being able to directly communicate the products you create to customers.

 ──Were you always interested in making skis?